anujpml/portfolio/README.md

 ## 🛠️ What You'll Find Here

-This repo is a curated collection of **case studies, product strategy artifacts, and technical product work** I’ve led.
+This repo is a curated collection of **case studies, product management artifacts, and entrepreneurship initiatives** I’ve led.
 Each folder dives into real-world challenges, my approach to solving them, and the outcomes delivered.

 ### 📁 `work-samples/`
 Examples of product strategy, roadmaps, product requirement documents, KPIs/OKRs, SDLC documents and stakeholder decks used to align teams across product, engineering, design, and GTM on complex platform initiatives.